 The fund company's remuneration policy is reviewed annually or as necessary.
 The development of the proposal for the remuneration policy as well as the analysis of the risks associated with variable remuneration have followed the development within the Group and have involved relevant representatives in the fund company from senior management, the compliance and risk control functions as well as the fund company's human resources function.
-The fund company's risk control function.
+The fund company's current remuneration policy is based on the risk analysis prepared by the fund company's risk control function.